 Gently compressing the breast keeps it stable and provides a clearer image of the breast tissue.

-A number of factors affect whether a mammogram hurts, including:
+Several factors affect whether a mammogram causes pain or discomfort, including:

 If the machine is not in the right position, this can also cause issues.
 For example, some people have to contort their backs, due to the height of the machine.
 This can lead to back or neck pain from muscle strain.

-It is important to let the technician know if the position feels uncomfortable, as this can mean that the machine is at the wrong height.
+It is important to inform the technician if the position feels uncomfortable, as this can mean that the machine is at the incorrect height.

-Anyone with fibrocystic breasts — referring to the presence of harmless cysts — is more likely to experience pain during a mammogram.
+Anyone with fibrocystic breasts — the presence of harmless cysts — is more likely to experience pain during a mammogram.

-Caffeine and tobacco: Consuming less caffeine and avoiding smoking may help reduce breast tenderness, according to a 2016
+• Caffeine and tobacco: Consuming less caffeine and avoiding smoking may help reduce breast tenderness, according to a 2016 study.
+However, the research did not specify the effect during a mammogram.

-Delaying if breastfeeding: Anyone who is breastfeeding, but who will wean soon, may want to delay mammograms to avoid pain.
+• Delaying if nursing: Anyone who is breastfeeding or chestfeeding, but who will wean soon, may want to delay mammograms to avoid discomfort.

-Notify the technician of any pain, particularly if it is severe.
-A mammogram should never hurt so much that it deters a person from future screening.
+A person should notify the technician of any pain, particularly if it is severe.
+A mammogram should never hurt so much that it deters someone from future screening.

 If a person is not comfortable with their technician, they may wish to ask for a different technician next time or try a different mammography center.